marshallmick007/flickrip/readme.md

 # About

 Flickrip is a HTTP 'client' for Flickr.
-It supports tokenizing of Flickr Url's to flickr 'ids'
+It supports parsing of Flickr Url's to Flickr 'tokens;

     url = "http://www.flickr.com/photos/marshallmickelson/5092430638/in/set-72157624713794623/"
     Flickrip::UrlParser.parse( url )